245959084/General-League/README.md

 This dataframe contains information for teams only.
 I would encounter problems if I included both players and teams because they share the same values for some columns, while other columns contain stats that vary significantly.
 To ensure a more precise analysis, I will focus solely on teams, which represent the overall stats for players on each team.

 First let's look at the stats for dpm
-**stat**
+<iframe src="Assets/uni_dpm.html" width=800 height=600 frameBorder=0></iframe>
-The median of stats is around 2500, but we can see there are lots of outliers on the right side of the graph.
+The median of stats is around 2500, with a mean little bit high than that.
+That mean the graph is a bit skewed to the right.
-That tell us lots of teams are performing extremely well on how to dealt tons of damage to the enemy team.
 I wouldn't say the team has the higher damage dealt per minutes is more likely to finish the game early, but it is definitely one of the factors that leads to shorter game.

-Next, we will look the relationship between gamelength and wpm **stat**
+Next, we will look the relationship between gamelength and wpm
+<iframe src="Assets/bi_game_wpm.html" width=800 height=600 frameBorder=0></iframe>
 This tells us that the number of wards placed per minute has a positive correlation with the length of each game.
 The more wards a team places down, the more likely the game will last longer.
 This makes sense since vision is an important factor in League of Legends.
 If a team doesn't place wards frequently, it could indicate reckless play or facing a weak team, which often leads to an early finish.
 On the other hand, if a team places wards often, it could suggest they are playing carefully, or they are facing an evenly matched opponent, which forces the team to play more patiently.

-Let's look at one more scatter between kills and deaths **stat**
+Let's look at one more scatter between kills and deaths
+<iframe src="Assets/bi_kills_dea.html" width=800 height=600 frameBorder=0></iframe>
-It is pretty obviously that there isn't a strong correlation between  kills and deaths
+It is pretty obviously that there isn't a strong correlation between kills and deaths.
+By looking at the graph, it tells us teams' deaths varies even if the teams get the same number of kills.

 The last analysis we are interested in is the average number of deaths on blue side and red side in different leagues.